-Principles here: quarantine, washing with water, changing clothes, time interval for bacteria to die.
+Principles demonstrated: quarantine, washing with water, changing clothes, time interval for bacteria to die.

-How did Moses know these things?
-“All scripture is given by inspiration of God.”
+How did Moses know these things?—Because all scripture is given by inspiration of God!

 There is so much more that showed God fully understood His creation and revealed it to mankind far before the supposed “Age of Reason”.